-Leaves are alternate, oddly pinnate of usually 5 to 11 ovate leaflets on very short stalks, dark green above and lighter under with light fine hair when young.
+Leaves are alternate, oddly pinnate with usually 5 to 11 ovate leaflets on extremely short stalks, dark green above and lighter under with light fine hair when young.
+The leaflets just back from the three-some at the tip are the largest.
 Fall color is a mellow yellow contrasting with the reddish Autumn color of the new twig.

 The inflorescence is a tight cluster of un-stalked flowers appearing on the previous season's wood.
 They open before the leaves.
 Most plants are dioecious, that is, with male and female flowers on separate plants.

 Flowers are greenish-yellow, about 3 to 3.5 mm wide.
 Male flowers (staminate) have 4 or 5 yellowish-green short erect petals and 4 to 5 stamens, but no calyx.
 Female flowers (pistillate) have 4 to 5 short erect petals, yellow green also, 2 to 5 pistils and no calyx.

 Fruit: Fertile flowers mature to a capsule, (a follicle), turning from green to reddish-brown in the autumn.
 The capsules split open when mature and the single black oily seed (sometimes two) emerges.

 Habitat: Prickly-ash grows in woods and thickets and tolerates some shade and drier upland soils.
 It has a suckering habit which will create dense stands, but no insect or disease problems.
 The flowers and later the red fruit give it landscape interest, but the plant is best kept on the edges of your landscape.